Request a Consultation

 Consultation Requests

-RStats respects the teacher/student relationship inherent in the education and development of a student's thesis or research project.
-Students who seek help with graded projects must obtain permission from their advisor/principal investigator (PI) and ask their advisor to sign the RStats Thesis and Research Approval Form before we consult.
-It is preferred that the advisor attend the first consult meeting with their respective student or discuss with the RStats consultant the expected involvement of RStats.
-This is relevant for any sort of work which is being prepared for submission for a grade or completion of degree.
-For student research projects, theses, and program requirements, the RStats Institute primarily serves in an advisory capacity.
-RStats does not do data entry, data analysis, assess data integrity, and/or write up the statistical interpretations for student projects.
-RStats will provide guidance in each of the aforementioned activities.
+RStats respects the teacher/student relationship inherent in the development of theses or research projects.
+Students who seek help with graded projects must obtain permission from their advisor/principal investigator (PI) and ask their advisor to sign the RStats Thesis and Research Approval Form prior to consultation.
+It is preferred that the advisor attend the first consult meeting with their respective student or discuss with the RStats consultant the expected involvement of Rstats.

-MCHHS faculty members have access to RStats services; however, support is limited to a maximum of 3 hours or 3 meetings (whichever occurs first).
-This policy is designed to ensure faculty continue to feel supported while allowing us to prioritize student needs and maintain the quality of services provided.
-Undergraduate students may also receive support through RStats; however, services are typically limited and depend on the scope and nature of the project.
-RStats primarily serves graduate students.
+Faculty consultations are generally limited to a maximum of 3 hours or 3 consultations per semester (whichever occurs first).
+This policy is designed to ensure faculty continue to feel supported while allowing us to prioritize students' needs and maintain the quality of services provided.

 Fee-for-service project support